yanxiang-git/yx/readme.txt

-Git is a version control system.Get is free software.
+Git is a distributed version control system.Get is free software.